Student-centric advice and objective recommendations

 Research possible majors

-However, knowing of specific pathways (e.g., pre-law, pre-med) or careers that you’re interested in will infinitely help when it comes to picking your classes.
-If you’re not quite sure about these either, though, we highly recommend making a visit to your university’s career center and/or scheduling an appointment with an academic or career advisor.
+Regardless, it’s a good idea to have some general path in your head.
+If you’re not quite sure though, we highly recommend making a visit to your university’s career center and/or scheduling an appointment with an academic or career advisor.
 They will be able to describe the different types of careers and paths you could take based on your interests.
-Perhaps they will tell you about some professions you may have never heard of before.
-Perhaps you already have an idea of the field you may want to go in?
 It might be helpful to schedule an appointment with an advisor who specializes in that major or field at your university.

 No matter what type of advisor you go to, ask them to help you create a course plan for the duration of your time at college.
 This should include what classes you will take each semester.
 Following the course plan should lead you to an on-time graduation!